Know when to hold-em, when to fold-em, and when to walk away.

 - Always remain realistic about your chances of winning, and take a break if you’re beginning to lose sight of that

-- There are several variations of poker, from Texas Hold ‘Em to Caribbean Stud.
-So having a budget as well as an understanding of both skill level and house edge are good strategies for healthy gambling
+- There are several variations of poker.
+Having a budget as well as an understanding of both skill level and house edge are good strategies for healthy gambling

 Know the game.
 Play on your terms.